 - Stargate SG-1

 - Samantha Carter blew up a sun in order to destroy the massive enemy fleet which was within its system.
 This event is repeatedly mentioned by other characters as her Crowning Moment of Awesome and gave us our above page quote, though by her own admission she later does even crazier things.

 - Depending on who's asking, Teal'c's galactic fame as the First Prime who dared to betray his master and call him a false god either elicits awed respect or teeth-grating hatred.
 The teeth-graters are all eventually either convinced to join his side or are killed, though.

 - SG-1 develops quite the reputation as the number of System Lords they encounter soon thereafter become ex-System Lords, usually due to dying at their hands.

 - The trope, however, is deconstructed in Stargate Atlantis, where Rodney McKay (Carter's enduring intellectual rival) once blew up five sixths of a solar system by accident.
 This... wasn't awesome; instead of giving them a great victory over their enemy, it cost the life of a teammate, destroyed valuable technology that could have been studied, and underscored his arrogance and fallibility.
 Much like Carter blowing up a sun, it's repeatedly brought up for comedic effect, albeit as a worst case scenario that's hung around McKay's neck.

 - Doctor Who

-- Rose aggravates, to the point of forgetting their goal for a moment, the Cult of Skaro by telling them how the Dalek Emperor survived... until she showed up, absorbed the power of the Time Vortex and reduced him and his entire army to dust in the space of a few seconds.
+- In "Doomsday", Rose aggravates, to the point of forgetting their goal for a moment, the Cult of Skaro by telling them how the Dalek Emperor survived... until she showed up, absorbed the power of the Time Vortex and reduced him and his entire army to dust in the space of a few seconds.

 - Also subverted in "The Girl in the Fireplace" when Rose give a long speech along about how the bad-ass Doctor is coming to save them, referencing many of his previously amazing feats, and when he turns up he's apparently highly intoxicated and the opposite of every impression she has just given.